dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 Third, **the results are robust**.
 The tests span several decades, different countries, and many different test batteries.
 The basic pattern doesn't change.

 Things are correlated.
-No one seems to seriously dispute these.
-So why all the controversy?
+No one seems to seriously dispute this.
+So why all the debates?

 For one thing, the discussion sometimes ascends into meta-controversy.
 There are many arguments to be had about the definition of "general intelligence".
-Some people debate [if there is anything controversial](https://doi.org/10.1007/s10519-014-9646-x)!
-(I take no position here, but note that the "not surprising" camp don't seem to agree on *why* it's not surprising...)
+Some people even debate [if there is anything controversial](https://doi.org/10.1007/s10519-014-9646-x)!
+(I take no position here, but note that the "not surprising" camp doesn't seem to agree on *why* it's not surprising...)

-On the lower planes of argument, the main issue is if the tests are *just correlated* or if there's something deeper happening.
+On the lower planes of argument, the main issue is if the tests are *just correlated* or if there's something deeper going on underneath of them.
 Here, the burden of proof falls on whoever claims there is something deeper.

 *Aside*: The mental correlations are somewhat stronger than the physical ones, but don't take that too seriously.
 The mental tests used more diverse populations than the physical tests.
 Imagine doing physical tests on a group of 20 year olds.
-If you throw in a bunch of 80 year olds, they'll be be worse at everything and correlations will shoot up.
+If you throw in a bunch of 80 year olds, they'll be worse at everything and correlations will shoot up.

 {% comment %}
 One way to approach this is to ask how many numbers you need to describe someone.
 Suppose you've tested people on four physical tasks: